 You can usually clean the surfaces of these components with a mild cleaner such as Fantastic.
 Avoid using harsh or abrasive cleaners.
-Use approved marine sanitary treatment chemicals to control the odor in the toilet and holding is much easier to identify leaks or other problems if they should develop.
+Use approved marine sanitary treatment chemicals to control the odor in the toilet and holding

-The wood used in your boat is treated at the factory with a multi-coat finish process.
-To maintain the finish, use a
+The wood used in your boat is treated at the factory with

 The bilges are finished with a high quality gelcoat which is easy to keep clean.
 Several brands of bilge cleaners will dissolve dirt and grime, but will not harm the environment when pumped overboard.
-If you keep the bilge clean, it
+If you keep the bilge clean, it is much easier to identify leaks or other problems if they should develop.